qjebbs/vscode-super-replace/README.md

-# translator-advanced README
+# super-replace README

-This is the README for your extension "translator-advanced".
+This is the README for your extension "super-replace".
 After writing up a brief description, we recommend including the following sections.

 ## Features